 Flash courses are incompatible with most smartphones and tablets

 How to Convert Flash to HTML5?

 There are nine steps involved in converting Flash content to HTML5, which begins with collating Flash-based courses and ends with reviewing course quality and delivering it to the stakeholder.

 Despite all its powerful features, Flash is not compatible with most Smartphones and tablets.
 With the demand for mobile learning increasing by leaps and bounds, the incompatibility of Flash with mobile devices this is a serious disadvantage.

-The solution to this problem lies in migrating legacy e-learning courses developed in Flash to the HTML5 format.
+The solution to this problem lies in migrating Flash content to the HTML5 format.
 HTML5, the latest development in web technology, is compatible with all devices, irrespective of their platform.
 HTML5 allows learners access to online learning content on the devices of their choice.

 Let us now look at the steps involved in converting Flash-based online courses to the HTML5 format.

 Step 2: Extract Content and Media from the Flash-based Course